-At number seven in the rankings is former Wigan, Derby and West Brom striker Nathan Ellington.
-The Bradford-born forward loved to score in the Carabao Cup, netting 19 goals in 27 games.
+At number nine in the rankings is former Wigan, Derby, and West Brom striker Nathan Ellington.
+The Bradford-born forward loved to score in the Carabao Cup, netting 18 goals in 20 games.

 Ellington was never a fruitful goal scorer, only scoring 130 goals in his 490 career appearances.
 He also struggled to hit the net in the Premier League and was much more suited to the championship.